ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/certificate-configuration.markdown

 * [With Logic Foreign to RavenDB or External Certificate Storage](../../../server/security/authentication/certificate-configuration#with-logic-foreign-to-ravendb-or-external-certificate-storage)
 * [Step-by-step Guide to Installing Certificate](../../../server/security/authentication/certificate-configuration#step-by-step-guide-to-installing-certificate)

+To enable authentication, either `Security.Certificate.Path` or `Security.Certificate.Load.Exec` must be set in [settings.json](../../configuration/configuration-options#json).
+ Please note that `Security.Certificate.Load.Exec` has replaced the old `Security.Certificate.Exec` as of 4.2 - [see FAQ](../../../server/security/common-errors-and-faq#automatic-cluster-certificate-renewal-following-migration-to-4.2).

+{INFO: Important - Setting up client certificates}
+When the server is manually set up with a server certificate for the first time, there are no client certificates registered in the server yet.
+The first action an administrator will do is to [generate/register a new client certificate](../../../server/security/authentication/client-certificate-usage).
+There are detailed instructions of the process below in steps 4 and 5.

+You can set up various client certificates with different security clearance levels and database permissions.
+See [Certificate Management](../../../server/security/authentication/certificate-management) for more about permissions.
+{INFO/}

 {PANEL: }

 ### Standard Manual Setup With Certificate Stored Locally

+In RavenDB, configuration values can be set using environment variables, command line arguments or using the [settings.json](../../configuration/configuration-options#json) file.
+For more details, please read the [Configuration Options.](../../configuration/configuration-options)

 RavenDB will accept `.pfx` server certificates which contain the private key, are not expired, and have the following fields:

 - KeyUsage: DigitalSignature, KeyEncipherment
 - ExtendedKeyUsage: Client Authentication, Server Authentication

+You must set up a `settings.json` file with your server and certificate settings inside each node's `Server` folder.
+Whenever your server starts, it will look for the `settings.json` in the `Server` folder, so it must be located there.

+* **ServerUrl**
+ When setting up securely, you must also set the `ServerUrl` configuration option to an **HTTPS** address.
+ In manual setup, we recommend configuring a permanent port instead of a random one.
+In the example below, the port is set to 8080.
+ For a list of IPs and ports already in use on your machine, run `netstat -a` in the command line.

+* **Setup.Mode**
+ Set to "None" if you want a manual setup.
+If you want to use the [Setup Wizard](../../../start/installation/setup-wizard), set to "Initial" or simply run the `run.ps1` file in your server package via PowerShell.

+* **DataDir**
+ Configure the directory on each machine where the databases will be located.

+* **Path to Certificate**
-The standard way to enable authentication is to set `Security.Certificate.Path` with the path to your `.pfx` server certificate.
-You may supply the certificate password using `Security.Certificate.Password`.
+ The standard way to enable authentication is to set `Security.Certificate.Path` in the settings.json file with the path to your `.pfx` server certificate.

-When providing a certificate for authentication, you **must** also set the `ServerUrl` configuration option to an HTTPS address.
+ You may also supply a certificate password using `Security.Certificate.Password`, but this is optional.

-For example, this is a typical [settings.json](../../configuration/configuration-options#json):
+For example, this is a typical [settings.json](../../configuration/configuration-options#json) for a manual setup:

 {CODE-BLOCK:json}
 {